SrMich/NAFTRAC-ETF/README.md

 Skew:                           0.238   Prob(JB):                    7.78e-172
 Kurtosis:                       6.941   Cond.
 No.                     4.12e+03
 ==============================================================================
-Warnings:
-[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
-[2] The condition number is large, 4.12e+03.
-This might indicate that there are strong multicollinearity or other numerical problems.
 ```

 We analyze the information obtained, the first thing is *Prob(F-statistic):1.65e-10* F test is for overall significance of the multiple linear equation model.